GodessOfBun/TPS922055-Module/README.md

 Default operation frequency is 1.2Mhz but can be lowered to 600KHz for lower heat if space allows.
 This design uses a 4 layer PCB which is very affordable at JLCPCB as long as the inner layers are 0.5oz.

 The module requires a 300uf~ bulk cap (perferrabily polymer) close to  VIN on the main PCB.
+Ensure the area under the module is grounded to reduce EMI if possible.

 <img width="1813" height="1238" alt="image" src="https://github.com/user-attachments/assets/92cbdb21-c4f5-47c0-8428-9e1179dfd525" />